Start the conversation

 The Race Car Driver is someone who wants to profit from companies with above-average growth in sales, earnings, and cash flow.
 For this growth-investor type, those three financial categories are much more important than the stock's sticker price.

 If you're a Race Car Driver investor, you're more than willing to pay a premium for growth as measured by key metrics.
 For instance, you probably won't mind paying 40 times forward earnings when the overall market trades at just 15 times next year's profits.

 For this type of growth investor, paying five times book value (P/BV) or sales (P/S) is just fine – even though the general "rule of thumb" is a maximum of two times.
 The reason: Race Car Drivers are looking for firms that grow their earnings by 25% to 40% a year.
 With growth like that, a company's stock could double in as little as 18 months.

 The Know-Thyself Risk: With a stock like this, the danger is quite clear: If it misses the expected earnings target by as little as a penny, the share price will get a "haircut."

-A way to manage that risk is follow my Tech Wealth Rule No. 4: Focus on Growth.
-When I told you about my rules last year, I said that focusing on growth means you have to sleuth out firms that have strong fundamentals.
+A way to manage that risk is to follow my Tech Wealth Rule No. 4: Focus on Growth.
+When I first told you about my rules, I said that focusing on growth means you have to sleuth out firms that have strong fundamentals.